lausan3/lausan3/README.md

 ## 🚧 What I'm working on

-- Learning Machine Learning, Computer Vision, the world of AR/VR, and full-stack mobile development.
+- Learning Computer Vision, the world of AR/VR, and full-stack mobile development.

 - **Backend Engineer** working on my [Shields.io Badge Server](https://github.com/lausan3/shields-io-badge-server), a server with endpoints to use in conjunction with [Shields.io](https://shields.io/) to create dynamic badges to put on your profile!